Bedrock-OSS/bedrock-wiki-legacy/tutorials/remove-shadows.md

 }
 ```
 I hope this helps, if you find other ways to disable shadow please let us know so we can add them.

----

-**Credit:** by Outlandishly Crafted updated by Jeremy Benisek AKA CyberAxe
-06212020